-If you have signs and symptoms that are common to blind loop syndrome, make an appointment with your doctor.
+If you have signs and symptoms that are common to small intestinal bacterial overgrowth (SIBO), make an appointment with your doctor.
 After an initial evaluation, you may be referred to a doctor who specializes in treatment of digestive disorders (gastroenterologist).

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 - Write down your symptoms, including when they started and how they may have changed or worsened over time.